GetDKAN/dkan-tools/README.md

 dktl install
 ```

-You can find your local site URL by typing `dktl docker:surl`.
+You can find the local site URL by typing `dktl docker:surl`.

 ## Structure of a DKAN-Tools-based project

 One of the many reasons for using DKTL is to create a clear separation between the code specific to a particular DKAN site (i.e. "custom code") and the dependencies we pull in from other sources (primarily, DKAN core and Drupal core).

-To accomplish this, DKAN Tools projects will have the following basic directory structure, created when you run `dktl init`.
+To accomplish this, DKAN Tools projects will have the following basic directory structure, created when we run `dktl init`.

     ├── dkan              # The upstream DKAN core codebase
     ├── docroot           # Drupal core, and contrib modules not from DKAN